 It all depends on the degree of fastness, how fast you need the lens to be to get the shots you want with your photography.

 As an example, the very first portrait lens I purchased when I converted over from film to digital was an 85mm f/1.8 lens.
 Much faster than my f/4 24-105mm lens, it is tack sharp and gives me the beautiful out of focus background that makes a portrait looks great.

 I could have gone for the ultimate fast lens, but at 6 times the price, I couldn't justify the marginal increase in great bokeh and the marginal increase (about 1/2 stop) in low light shooting.
 That's the law of diminishing returns.
 The extra 5% performance would have cost me about $2000 rather than $350.

-It's all measured in maximum f/stops, with the smaller numbers representing larger lens openings.
+How fast a lens is is measured in a maximum f/stop number, with the smaller numbers representing larger lens aperture openings.

 With wide angle and normal perspective lenses, maximum f/stops of f/2.8 and wider (f/2.0, f/1.8, f/1.4) are considered fast lenses.
 With longer telephoto lenses that need even more glass, f/4.0 and wider (f/2.8, f/2.0) are considered to be fast lenses.

 By contrast, variable aperture kit lenses are slow for their size and often the widest aperture is only f/3.5.

 There are several ways to save money when you're looking to get your hands on a fast lens.
 Of course, they're all compromises, but I believe you can easily be completely satisfied.
 I don't include renting a lens as a way to save money on a fast lens.

 It's just a bad idea unless you are not a passionate photographer and only need it for a unique, once in a lifetime shooting situation.
 Here are 3 legitimate ways to get a fast lens without going into debt.